Fall in Love with La Jolla

 Whether you’re here to shop, surf, or see the sights, La Jolla is one of San Diego's premier oceanfront destinations.
 The area’s pristine coastline offers excellent surfing, diving, sailing, and swimming for outdoor enthusiasts and sun-seekers.
 La Jolla also has miles of coastal wilderness trails to explore, including those found in Torrey Pines State Park overlooking the famous Black’s Beach.
 A Mediterranean climate year-round makes every day a good one to explore the beautiful La Jolla beaches and parks.

-In the charming village of La Jolla, just steps away from our San Diego beach hotel, you’ll discover unique boutiques, world-class dining, and a selection of fine art galleries.
+In the charming Village of La Jolla, just steps away from our La Jolla beachfront hotel, you’ll discover unique boutiques, world-class dining, and a selection of fine art galleries.
 At night, locals and visitors alike head to The Comedy Store to enjoy stand-up, live jazz, and dancing.
 The La Jolla Playhouse, a Tony Award winning theater, offers the chance to see excellent performances before they become Broadway hits.
 Productions such as Jersey Boys, Thoroughly Modern Millie, and Tommy are among the hit productions that originated at La Jolla Playhouse.

 Outdoor adventures and world-class culture are just a few of the reasons to make La Jolla your next vacation destination.
-Check out our list of the Top 10 Things to Do in La Jolla for more great ideas, and use our La Jolla Guide to discover the best dining and shopping near our La Jolla beachfront hotel.
+Check out our list of the Top 10 Things to Do in La Jolla for more great ideas, and use our La Jolla Guide to discover the best dining and shopping near our hotel in La Jolla Cove.

 TOP 10 THINGS TO DO IN LA JOLLA

 Surf, Shop, and Explore the San Diego Coast